-Some organizations are creating a new executive position to lead and build growth teams.
-The most common title for these professionals is chief growth officer.
-They are the ones that set team goals, decide on strategies and assign tasks.
-Your chief growth officer should have management experience along with tech stack building, marketing and data analysis credentials.
+Some organizations create an executive position to lead and build growth teams.
+The most common title for these professionals is chief growth officer, and they’re responsible for setting the team’s strategy, goals and tasks.
+Along with management experience, your chief growth officer should be deeply familiar with building a tech stack, marketing principles and data/quantitative analysis.

 A growth team’s goals are often closely aligned with those of the product team.
 A designated product designer will tackle growth challenges from a designer’s perspective, identify new opportunities to reduce friction for the user, and help improve communication with the product design team.

 Some growth teams are heavily focused on discovering new channels to reach customers and optimizing marketing funnels.
 In these instances, it can be highly beneficial to have a technical marketer on the team.
 Along with the ability to combine intuition and data, this person specializes in digital channels, and often, they’re familiar with back-end development, APIs, and script building.

 Engineers who sit on the growth team should have the same technical aptitude as those on your product team.
 Engineers set up the infrastructure for gathering, translating, storing, and viewing data, and lay the groundwork for running experiments.
 They may also build front-end experiments that impact your product’s UX / UI, so understanding user experience best practices is a huge plus.

 In larger growth organizations, data analysts will parse through the growth team’s data to identify trends, patterns and anomalies, identifying new opportunities for growth, and recommending what actions to take and experiments to run.